Publication Ethics and Malpractice Statement

 - A double-blind review must be adhered to during the peer review process.

-- The anonymity of reviewers should be preserved.
+- The anonymity of reviewers must be preserved.

-- When errors are found, the corrected article should be published, or retracted.
+- In instances where errors are found, articles must be either corrected or retracted.

 Peer review is critical to maintaining the standards of our publications.
 We expect the following from reviewers:

-- Promptness is required.
-If the selected reviewer feels unable to review the paper thoroughly, or cannot promptly review the paper, the reviewer should inform the editor and withdraw from the peer review process of the paper.
+- If the selected reviewer feels unable to review the paper thoroughly, or cannot promptly review the paper, the reviewer should inform the editor and withdraw from the peer review process of the paper.

 - Reviewers should point out relevant published work which has not been cited.